-The UE-to-UE Relay receives the Direct Communication Accept message and retrieves the source UE information stored in step 2.
-The UE-to-UE Relay forwards the Direct Communication Accept message to the Source UE.
+The UE-to-UE Relay receives the Direct Communication Accept and forwards the message to the Source UE.

-Upon reception of the Direct Communication Accept message, the Source UE verifies the Target UE with the UE2.Sig included in UE2.Auth_Key_Info.
-If the verification is successful, the Source UE derives the end-to-end session key(s) to protect the data between the Source UE and the Target UE using the Target UE’s public key (UE2.ePK) and its own secret key (UE1.eSK).
+Upon reception of the Direct Communication Accept message, the Source UE verifies the Target UE with UE2.Sig included in UE2.Auth_Key_Info using the security materials provisioned in step 0.
+If the verification is successful, the Source UE derives a symmetric key that is used to protect the end-to-end link (i.e., end-to-end protection key), using the Target UE’s ephemeral public key (UE2.ePK) and its own ephemeral private key (UE1.eSK).

-The Source UE and the Target UE finish setting up the secure communication link over the UE-to-UE Relay with the shared end-to-end session key.
-The encryption key and integrity key are derived from the end-to-end session key and used in the chosen confidentiality and integrity algorithms, respectively.
-The derived keys are taken into use with establishment of IPsec Security Association (SA) between the Source UE and the Target UE.
-Then, with IPsec operating on the IP layer, the IP packets are end-to-end protected between the Source UE and the Target UE using Encapsulated Security Payload (ESP) in transport mode over the Layer-3 UE-to-UE Relay.
+The Source UE and the Target UE finish setting up the secure communication link over the UE-to-UE Relay with the shared end-to-end protection key.
+To suffice the security policies, the IPsec Security Association (SA) can be established between the Source UE and the Target UE by using the end-to-end protection key.
+With IPsec operating on the IP layer, the IP packets are end-to-end protected between the Source UE and the Target UE over the Layer-3 UE-to-UE Relay.

 6.19.2.2 End-to-end security establishment procedure over the L2 UE-to-UE Relay

-The Source UE and the Target UE shall establish end-to-end security for PC5 connection using the end-to-end session key shared using the same mechanism (from step 0 to step 10) specified in clause 6.19.2.1.
-The encryption key and integrity key are derived from the end-to-end session key and used in the chosen confidentiality and integrity algorithms, respectively.
+The Source UE and the Target UE shall establish end-to-end security for PC5 connection with the end-to-end protection key shared using the same mechanism (from step 0 to step 10) specified in clause 6.19.2.1.
+The encryption key and integrity key are derived from the end-to-end protection key and used in the chosen confidentiality and integrity algorithms, respectively.
 Then, at the PDCP layer, the signalling and user plane data are end-to-end protected between the Source UE and the Target UE over the Layer-2 UE-to-UE Relay.

 6.19.2.3 Authorization and Parameter Provisioning to the UEs

-The Source/Target UE and the UE-to-UE Relay shall be authenticated and authorized by the network during the primary authentication procedure (i.e., 5G AKA or EAP-AKA’).
+The Source/Target UE and the UE-to-UE Relay shall be authenticated and authorized to receive or provide UE-to-UE Relay service by the network during the primary authentication procedure (i.e., 5G AKA or EAP-AKA').
 A UE initiates the procedure by sending a Registration Request message to the network.
-In the meanwhile, the UDM checks the subscription information, called UE-to-UE indication, related to the UE-to-UE relay service.
+In the meanwhile, the UDM checks the subscription information, called UE-to-UE indication, related to the UE-to-UE Relay service.
 The UE-to-UE indication of the Source/Target UE indicates:

-Whether the Source/Target UE is authorized to use/receive the UE-to-UE relay service;
+Whether the Source/Target UE is authorized to receive the UE-to-UE Relay service;

-Whether the Source/Target UE requires the hop-by-hop security establishment with the UE-to-UE Relay, and available methods for the Direct Authentication and Key Establishment between the Source/Target UE and the UE-to-UE Relay (e.g., Certification-based approach, Identity-based approach, etc), if needed;

-Whether the Source/Target UE requires the end-to-end security establishment, and available methods for the Direct Authentication and Key Establishment between the Source UE and the Target UE (e.g., Certification-based approach, Identity-based approach, etc), if needed.

 And the UE-to-UE indication of the UE-to-UE Relay indicates: